BikramMondal5/Project-Trinoyon/README.md

 2. Choose to Donate 💰, Play 🎮, or Explore 📸
 3. Share and invite others to participate
 4. Collected funds are transparently routed to verified organizations
+5. Track real-time impact through our Impact Dashboard 📊
+6. See how your contributions are making a difference with live statistics
-5. Impact reports and photo stories will be shared post-festival
+7. Impact reports and photo stories will be shared post-festival

 ## 🤝 How to Contribute